(For full coverage, click on [ID:nLDE5BP055])

 European airports tightened security checks on U.S.-bound flights in response to the failed attack.
 [ID:nLDE5BP04E]

-Northwest Airlines flight 253, a Delta-owned Airbus 330, was carrying about 278 passengers when it left Amsterdam bound for Detroit.
+Northwest Airlines flight 253, a Delta-owned Airbus 330, had almost 300 people aboard when it left Amsterdam for Detroit.
 Delta Air Lines has taken over Northwest.

-The U.S. Department of Homeland Security said it was boosting security at airports for domestic and international flights after the incident and advised passengers they may experience more scrutiny.
+The U.S. Department of Homeland Security boosted security at airports for domestic and international flights after the incident and advised passengers they may experience closer scrutiny.